Serving Communities, Enriching Minds

-For more than 20 years, Fairfield University has provided students with opportunities to participate in both international and domestic immersion service trips that aim to help students understand and engage with environments different from their own.
+For more than 20 years, Fairfield University has provided students with opportunities to participate in both international and domestic immersion service trips, as well as short-term service and justice opportunities, that aim to help students understand and engage with environments different from their own.

 Inspired by the desire to express solidarity—a core principle of Catholic teaching and a Christian virtue focused on social justice, the pursuit of equality, and the value of human dignity—these immersion experiences allow students to connect with international communities in need.
 The insights gained from these trips enrich their academic exploration and inform the theories they study in the classroom.